Author: Revisions contributed by Cathy Schneider, CARPLS

 “A judgment creditor, or his or her successor in interest when that interest is made to appear of record, is entitled to prosecute supplementary proceedings for the purposes of examining the judgment debtor or any other person to discover assets or income of the debtor not exempt from the enforcement of the judgment, a deduction order or garnishment, and of compelling the application of non exempt assets or income discovered toward the payment of the amount due under the judgment.”
 See generally 735 ILCS 5/2-1402 and IL SCR 277.

 The judgment creditor may command that the judgment debtor appear in Court to reveal, under oath, what assets he has, and also that he bring documentation regarding any assets held.
 The citation proceeding is commenced by service of a citation issued by the clerk.
 The defendant will get a citation ordering his appearance with a warning of possible arrest for failure to appear.
 Any person who receives a citation to discover assets should appear in court on the date and time noted, to testify about assets.
-If the judgment debtor doesn’t comply, ultimately the judgment creditor can ask the court to issue a warrant, or body attachment so that the creditor can be brought in by the Sheriff for questioning.
+If the judgment debtor doesn’t comply, ultimately the judgment creditor can ask the court to issue a warrant, or body attachment so that the creditor can be brought in by the Sheriff to respond to the Personal Citation, and to face possible contempt.
 735 ILCS 5/2-1402 and IL SCR 277.

 The judgment creditor can issue a citation to a third party, like a bank, that might hold assets of the judgment debtor.
 The bank will freeze any assets that are not exempt and then there will be a hearing or return date on which the Court will decided if any non-exempt assets will be turned over to the creditor.
 735 ILCS 5/12 701 et seq.